Links in Blazor Sankey Diagram

 Key Considerations

-• Adjust link colors and opacities to enhance visibility and distinguish between different types of flows.
+• Adjust link colors and opacities to improve contrast and readability.

 See also